FLEXIBLE PAYMENTS FOR FLEX DRIVERS

 Critical research questions our UX research team was looking to address:

-• What payment frequencies make sense and are desirable?
+Primary question: What payment frequencies make sense and are desirable?

-• What payment options do drivers prefer and are willing to utilize to have their funds deposited?
+Primary question: What payment options do drivers prefer and are willing to utilize to have their funds deposited?

-• What do they expect to happen in certain instances of the editing payment methods/frequencies?
+Secondary Question: Do users understand what is going on?
+What do they expect to happen in certain instances of the editing payment methods/frequencies?

-TOOLS & RESEARCH METHODS USED
+RESEARCH METHODS

 MY ROLE

-• Recruit & schedule qualified drivers
+Recruit & schedule qualified drivers

-• Conduct individual interviews with qualified drivers
+Conduct individual interviews with qualified drivers

-• Facilitate usability test on proposed flows from design team
+Facilitate usability test on proposed flows from design team

-• Synthesize key data points and make strategic recommendations to design team
+Synthesize key data points and make strategic recommendations to design team

 9 drivers participated in research sessions and ran through usability tests testing out new features focused on flexible payment options/frequency while onboarding.
 The initial target audience for this testing was Amazon Flex drivers who have onboarded within the last 30 days.
 Due to lower response rates, we pivoted slightly and met with a mixture of folks with some being with Flex for several years and others who onboarded within the last 6 months.
 Drivers were presented with onboarding scenarios and tasks in areas such as applying for the Amazon Flex debit card, setting/editing their payment frequency and changing their payment methods.

-Key takeaways from this research include:
+Key themes from this research include:

-• Drivers considered the idea of the applying for Amazon Flex debit card which allowed them to receive instant payments without fees but majority were still comfortable using their own bank account
+Drivers considered the idea of the applying for Amazon Flex debit card which allowed them to receive instant payments without fees but majority were still comfortable using their own bank account

 Drivers considered the idea of the debit card but majority were still comfortable using their own bank account